An overview of the Recovered Living NZ programme

 Our Treatment Approach

 We believe in everybody's capacity to be fully recovered from an eating disorder.
-Our multidisciplinary team includes psychologists, psychotherapists and counsellors as our primary therapeutic team to ensure we have a variety of skillsets at our fingertips.
+Our multidisciplinary team includes a GP, Psychiatrist, Registered Dietitian, Nurses and Counsellors.
 As core therapeutic components we offer Enhanced Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, Exposure Response Prevention, Family Therapy, Relational Cultural Therapy and Acceptance and Commitment Therapy.

 Our residential programme runs out of our beautiful rammed earth home situated 35 minutes north of Christchurch, in the North Canterbury region of New Zealand.
 We are open 365 days of the year with space for up to 10 clients at a time.